Matsuo Bashō: 20th century-present

 On this question, Jaime Lorente maintains in his research work "Bashō y el metro 5-7-5" that of the 1012 hokkus analyzed by master Bashō 145 cannot fit into the 5-7-5 meter, since they are a broken meter (specifically, they present a greater number of mora [syllables]).
 In percentage they represent 15% of the total.
 Even establishing 50 poems that, presenting this 5-7-5 pattern, could be framed in another structure (due to the placement of the particle "ya"), the figure is similar.
 Therefore, Lorente concludes that the teacher was close to the traditional pattern.

 In 1942, the Haiseiden building was constructed in Iga, Mie, to commemorate the 300th anniversary of Basho's birth.
 Featuring a circular roof named the "traveler's umbrella", the building was made to resemble Basho's face and clothing.

 Two of Bashō's poems were popularized in the short story "Teddy" written by J. D. Salinger and published in 1952 by The New Yorker magazine.

 In 1979, the International Astronomical Union named a crater found on Mercury after him.

 In 2003, an international anthology film titled Winter Days adapted Basho's 1684 renku collection of the same name into a series of animations.
 Animators include Kihachirō Kawamoto, Yuri Norstein, and Isao Takahata.

+In 2023, Bashō was portrayed by voice actor and composer Jacob Winchester for NHK's Narrow Road to the Far North: Matsuo Basho.